A Bountiful CROP of Wisconsin Farmers

-In the late 1970’s, Wisconsin agriculture experienced unprecedented profits due to increasing exports and production.
-Surplus crops were traded to larger international markets who were willing to pay more.
-As profits rose, farmers underwent major expansion projects to ensure their success would continue.
-With this expansion came the bearing of significant debt for many Wisconsin farmers.
-At the time, current profits allowed farmers to pay these debts back with ease, but it was the façade of continued growth that became the downfall of the agricultural industry.
-Unpredictably, in 1979 due to a Soviet embargo, agricultural exports decreased more than 20%.
-Small farming communities were slammed with crops they could no longer sell, farmland that no longer had value, and a lot of trouble on the horizon.
+In the late 1970s, Wisconsin agriculture experienced unprecedented profits due to increasing exports and production.
+Surplus crops were traded to larger international markets who were willing to pay higher prices.
+As profits rose, farmers underwent major expansion projects to ensure their continued success.
+However, with expansion came significant debt for many Wisconsin farmers.
+When business was booming, profits allowed farmers to pay these debts back with ease, but it was the façade of continued growth that became the downfall of the agricultural industry.
+Unpredictably, in 1979 due to a Soviet embargo, agricultural exports decreased by more than 20%.
+Small farming communities were slammed with crops they could no longer sell, farmland that no longer had value, and significant trouble on the horizon.

 By 1984, nearly a third of all midwestern farmers were experiencing a massive depression.
-Banks, unwilling to loan to a dying industry, saw massive struggle and foreclosure across the region.
-Quickly, then Governor Tony Earl asked WHEDA to come up with an answer.
-At his behest, WHEDA drafted the solution within the week.
-The CROP Program, the first of many WHEDA agricultural ventures, sought to provide one-time loans of up to $20,000 for immediate relief to farmers.
-Providing lenders with up to 90% loan guarantees, the risk to banks was negligible, and soon, money was flowing back into the hands of Wisconsin agriculture.
+Banks were unwilling to loan to a dying industry, and saw massive struggle and foreclosure across the region.
+Governor Tony Earl asked WHEDA to quickly find a solution.
+At his behest, WHEDA drafted a plan within a week.
+The Credit Relief Outreach Program (CROP), the first of many WHEDA agricultural products, sought to provide one-time loans of up to $20,000 for immediate relief to farmers.
+By providing lenders with loan guarantees of up to 90%, the risk to banks was negligible, and soon, money was flowing back into the hands of Wisconsin agriculture.

 The program was supported nearly unanimously amongst farmers.
-In its first year alone, WHEDA provided over $11 million, and its success allowed the program’s budget nearly to double in the following year.
-By June of 1986, the program provided 1,300 CROP loans.
-Due to the sheer number of loans handed to a depressed industry, WHEDA bore massive risk.
-However, the program was an overwhelming success, and the winds of change blew favorably on the state’s agriculture.
+In the first year alone, WHEDA provided more than $11 million in funding, and its success allowed the program’s budget to nearly double the following year.
+By June of 1986, the program had provided 1,300 CROP loans.
+Due to the sheer number of loans provided to a depressed industry, WHEDA bore massive risk.
+However, the program was an overwhelming success, and the winds of change blew favorably on the state’s agriculture industry.

-Despite the success of the CROP Program, the weather of Wisconsin refused to cooperate.
-Sweltering in the summer heat, a massive drought swept through every county in 1988.
-However, WHEDA remained steadfast in its new alliance with farmers, forming the DROUGHT Relief Program.
-With the creation of the CROP Program, WHEDA began the first of many economic ventures which would allow Wisconsin farmers to reap a harvest of benefits.
+Despite the success of CROP, Wisconsin weather refused to cooperate.
+A massive drought swept through every county in 1988 due to swealtering summer heat.
+However, WHEDA remained steadfast in its new alliance with farmers, and created a DROUGHT program.
+With the creation of CROP, WHEDA began the first of many economic support programs that would allow Wisconsin farmers to reap a harvest of benefits.